What type of college is Wheaton College?

 What if I transfer to Wheaton College and seek teaching license?
 Will all my previous coursework and field work be accepted?

 The Registrar of Wheaton College determines what courses will be accepted and which Wheaton requirements they may meet.
 Transfer students seeking licensure must enroll in and successfully complete a Wheaton College education course and practicum prior to acceptance into the Wheaton Teacher Education Program.
+All required 300-400 level education courses must be completed through Wheaton College.
+Teacher candidates transferring into Wheaton College should contact the Department of Education as soon as possible to discern if some previously completed foundational education classes may be accepted.

 I already have a bachelor's degree and want to earn an Illinois teaching license.
 What do I have to do?